onurz24/Bildslider-Typescript/ReadMe.txt

 To start double click the index.html.
-The Images Folder has to be Downloaded if u dont put custom Urls in the Array.
+Inside the app.ts you can change the Urls in the Array to use ur own Custom Images.